What are bath salts?

 Treatment for bath salts addiction is much like treatment for other types of substance use disorders.
 Evidence-based programming such as cognitive-behavioral therapy (CBT), motivational enhancement therapy, and behavioral therapies have shown to be helpful in treating numerous substance abuse issues including bath salts.

 It’s important to remember that addiction to bath salts is highly treatable.
 Finding the right addiction treatment program to help is the first step to recovery.
 At Caron, we treat individuals with bath salt addictions as well as other substance use disorders.
-We are Real About Recovery and Recovery For Life.
+We are Real About Recovery and recovery for life.
 Call us today and learn more about how we can help you or a loved one recover from substance use issues too.
 1-800-854-6023

 What are bath salts?